ClarkMcGrew/edep-sim/README.md

 The [GEANT4 output](./doc/OUTPUT.md) is made available by registering a user class derived from EDepSim::PersistencyManager (which will fully marshal the information).
+Control over the type and amount of information saved is provided through the input macro file (see the `/edep/db/set/` commands).
 A default EDepSim::RootPersistencyManager is provided to save the event information to a ROOT tree, and provides the _usual_ method of accessing the results from the simulation.
 The classes in the ROOT tree are accessible through python, and in C++ using the edepsim_io library that is part of this distribution.

 Where it is available (and in particular for argon), the simulation implements a fairly detailed model of the energy deposited as ionization